 What Causes ADHD?

 ADHD connects to multiple genes and some non-inherited factors like other psychiatric and medical disorders.
 Scientists are still figuring out the exact causes; however, there is no single factor causing ADHD.
-But a person with given factors is at a high risk of developing ADHD disorder.
+But a person with the given factors is at a high risk of developing ADHD.
 These include:

 ● Premature delivery